Stencyl/stencylpedia/chapter-b/scene-designer.md

 1. Select a Tile (or several!) from the Palette.
 2. Click and drag around the main area to place them.

+> **Note:** To remove a tile that is already placed in the scene click on that tile and press the " backspace " key.

 > **Tip:** To select multiple tiles at once, click and drag to draw a box around the tiles you want to select.
 Selected tiles are indicated by a box with a yellow border.